A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: The use of auxiliary outcomes to test treatment effects in subgroups

 \subsection{Bootstrap calibration of the decision function}

-Proposition~\ref{prop:fwer_asymp} states that for any parametrization $\boldsymbol{\beta} \in \mathbb R^K$ of the decision function, the {\it Auxiliary-Augmented} testing procedure controls the FWER asymptotically at level $\alpha$.
-For RCTs with small sample sizes and strong correlations between $\overline Y_k$ and $\overline S_k$, the finite sample FWER might be above the nominal $\alpha$ level, see Supplementary \figurename~{S4} for an example.
+Proposition~\ref{prop:fwer_asymp} states that for any $\boldsymbol{\beta} \in \mathbb R^K$ of the decision function, the {\it Auxiliary-Augmented} testing procedure controls the FWER asymptotically at level $\alpha$.
+For RCTs with small sample sizes and strong correlations between $\overline Y_k$ and $\overline S_k$, the finite sample FWER might not match the nominal $\alpha$ level, see Supplementary \figurename~\ref{fig:boot} for an example.
 Intuitively, if the statistics $\overline S_k$ and $\overline Y_k$ present a positive correlation, then positive $\overline S_k$ values will be associated with small p-value ($\text{\tt pv}_k$) for the group $k$ and large weights $\omega_k(S_k, \beta)$.
 This mechanism can inflate the FWER.

-With small sample sizes, we can estimate the FWER through simulations by generating correlated p-values ($\text{\tt pv}_k$) and weights $\omega_k(S_k, \beta)$ in the absence of treatment effects on the primary outcome.
-We can use this estimation-based (bootstrap) strategy to correct for potential inflations of the FWER above the targeted $\alpha$ value.
+With small sample sizes, we can estimate the FWER of the optimal solution via simulation by generating correlated p-values ($\text{\tt pv}_k$) and weights $\omega_k(S_k, \beta)$ in the absence of treatment effects on the primary outcome.
+This estimation-based (bootstrap) strategy can be used to correct for potential inflation of the FWER above the targeted $\alpha$ value.